wso2/product-microgateway/.github/ISSUE_TEMPLATE/issue_template.md

 ### Steps to reproduce:

 ### Affected Product Version:
 <!-- Committers can use Affected/*** labels -->

-### OS, DB, other environment details and versions:
+### OS and other environment details and versions:
 - OS:
 - Client:
-- DB:
 - Env (Docker/K8s):

 ---